 “Is Technology Too Good for an Old-School Test of Einstein’s Relativity?,” Discover, May 5, 2017

 August 21st, a citizen scientist plans to be the first astronomer ever to test Einstein’s theory of relativity via the Finlay-Freundlich method.

-The Great American Eclipse, the first total solar eclipse exclusive to the US since 1776, will cut across American farmland this August.
+How farmers will handle tourism from the Great American Eclipse, the first total solar eclipse exclusive to the US since 1776.

 Together with the NASA Space Grant Consortium, a professor at Montana State University works to livestream a total solar eclipse from near-space for the very first time.

 “How Cellular Dead Zones Hurt Rural Towns,” The American Conservative, March 17, 2017